reviczky/northumbria/modules/research/group_report.md

 This section must include a description of the organisational structure for the project – listing all project staff and an outline of their responsibilities.

 Include a Job Description and Person Specification for the administrator post that you must recruit for the project.
 (You do not need for this assignment to include these for any other identified positions.)

+Detailed support for an additional person who must be recruited to deal with all the administration – including keeping detailed, auditable records.
 \stopcolor

 \page[yes]